-If you lost someone in your life due to preventable circumstances, you could have grounds to take legal action.
-Qualifying family members can recover compensation for their late loved one’s medical bills, funeral, and lost income.
+If you lost a loved one due to preventable circumstances, you may be able to take legal action against the negligent party.
+Qualifying family members can recover compensation for their late loved one’s medical bills, funeral expenses, lost income, and more.

 How Can a Lawyer in Mableton Help with My Wrongful Death Case?